MSc – Master of Science in Biomedical Engineering

 Admission to the Faculty of Biomedical Engineering is subject to the requirements and regulations of the Graduate School.

-Additional faculty considerations (e.g., restrictions on the number of positions and advisory potential) will also be taken into account.
+Additional faculty considerations (such as a restriction on the number of positions and advisory potential) will also be taken into account.

-Graduates of a Biomedical Engineering Faculty from universities with an average of 84 and above will be accepted as “Regular Students”.
+Graduates of a Biomedical Engineering Faculty from universities with an average of 83 and above will be accepted as “Regular Students”.
+If the average ranges between 82 and 83, they will considered for acceptance as “Qualifying Students”.

 Graduates of an Engineering Faculty with an average higher than 84 who have been accepted by the Faculty, will be required to fulfill academic obligations as specified in the Supplementary Studies section and will be accepted as “Regular Students”.